Abstract State of ClaferMoo Visualizer

 The optimization problem contains a number of quality

-s and optimization Goal
+Dimensions and optimization Goals.

 For example, the Android4 optimization problem has four quality dimensions: